Linaro/Connect/_pages/connect-faqs.md

 ### **Will I have access to presentation slides from sessions?**

-Yes, presentation slides for each session will be available on the Resource page. [/resources/bud20/](/resources/bud20/)
+Yes, presentation slides for each session will be available on the Resources page. [/resources/bud20/](/resources/bud20/)

 ### **I’m a speaker.
 Where do I find my speaker instructions?**